You Need to See this stock? KKR & Co. Inc. (KKR)

 PROFITABILITY SNAP:

 Net profit margin of the company is 35.70% that shows the company earning by every dollar of sales.
+Gross margin is detected at – and Operating Margin is noted at -.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 2.00%.
 Return on Investment (ROI) is 1.60%.
 Return on Equity (ROE) is 11.80%.

 PERFORMANCE REVIEW: